-Goodwin University grants an unpaid leave of absence to employees who participate in US Armed Forces Reserve or National Guard training programs and/or active military duty, in accordance with the provisions of the Universal Military Training and Service Act and the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
-Employees must keep their supervisors fully informed of pending military service, military address while on active service and a return-to-work-from-duty date.
+Goodwin University grants an unpaid leave of absence to staff who participate in US Armed Forces Reserve or National Guard training programs and/or active military duty, in accordance with the provisions of the Universal Military Training and Service Act and the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
+Staff members must keep their supervisors fully informed of pending military service, military address while on active service and a return-to-work-from-duty date.
+For military leave when the staff member is called to active military duty, the member must submit copies of the military orders to their supervisor as soon as practicable.
+The staff member will be granted a military leave for the period of military service, in accordance with applicable federal and state laws.
+A staff member who is a Reservist or member of the National Guard will be granted time off without pay for required military training.

-For military leave when the employee is called to active military duty, they must submit copies of the military orders to their supervisor as soon as practicable.
-The employee will then be granted a military leave for the period of military service, in accordance with applicable federal and state laws.
-An employee who is a Reservist or member of the National Guard will be granted time off without pay for required military training.
 Reinstatement after military leave or completed training is determined in accordance with applicable federal and state laws.
 Benefits can be earned during this leave period.